Mariakhanmm92/Discrimincation_of_reflected_Sound_Signal/README.md

 render the dataset.
 Secondly, Quadratic Time-Frequency representation (QTFR) of the reflected sound signal is generated and features extraction is performed on it.
-Afterward, four different Machine Learning classification models; namely, KNearest Neighbors, Random Forest, Logistic Regression, and Decision Trees are utilized for data training and prediction for the realization of binary classifier or discriminator.
+Afterward, four different Machine Learning classification models; namely, K Nearest Neighbors, Random Forest, Logistic Regression, and Decision Trees are utilized for data training and prediction for the realization of binary classifier or discriminator.
 Finally, the best performing classifier based on accuracy, that is RF classifier, is being saved for final implementation.